AfsBackendDev/reservationManagementSystem/README.md

     ```bash
     docker compose -f docker-compose-dev.yaml up --build
     ```
-    >**Note:** if you use the dev option when restarting the container the changes on the app folder will be reflected
+    >**Note:** if you use the dev option changes on the app folder will be reflected when restarting the conatiner

 4. The API will be available at `http://localhost:your-desired-port`.